Homer Thompson (baseball)

-Homer Thomas Thompson (June 1, 1891 – September 12, 1957) was a catcher in Major League Baseball who made one game appearance for the New York Highlanders in its 1912 season.
+Homer Thomas Thompson (June 1, 1891 – September 12, 1957) was an American catcher in Major League Baseball who made one game appearance for the New York Highlanders in its 1912 season.
 Thompson batted and threw right-handed.
 He was born in Spring City, Tennessee and died in Atlanta, Georgia.

 Thompson attended the University of Georgia.
 He was the younger brother of another former Highlander, Tommy Thompson.